Content start here

 • Approved accommodations are relevant from the point of approval forward; they may not be applied retroactively.
 For example, a student who registers with OSAS and is approved for testing accommodations may not go back and re-take already completed tests now using accommodations.

 • Students with disabilities are expected to comply fully with all law school examination policies and deadlines.
-Questions about exam accommodations should be addressed to the law school’s Associate Dean for Student Affairs, located in room 104.
+Questions about exam accommodations should be addressed to the law school’s Associate Dean for Student Life, located in room 104.

 • How can I get my computer to work better with Exam4?